zorekryk/financier/README.md

     - Navigate to /add.html (via “Add Transaction” link).
     - Fill in Date, Category, Description, Amount, and Type (Income or Expense).
     - Click “Save.”
-The new transaction is pushed into the server’s in‐memory list and you’re redirected to the dashboard.
+The new transaction is pushed into the server’s in‐memory list, and you’re redirected to the dashboard.
 3. **Edit Transaction**
     - Click the “Edit” icon next to any transaction.
     - The form at /edit.html?id=<transaction_id> pre‐populates fields with